Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Yes, you can make sourdough bread in your bread machine without commercial yeast!
 This method uses the machine’s DOUGH cycle for mixing and kneading, sparing you the hard work.

-4. Beneficial for individuals with arthritic hands
+4. Ideal for individuals with arthritic hands

 No one will ever guess you used a bread machine to mix and knead this tasty sourdough bread.